 By 1982, division funding had increased to \$6.5 million to assist planning deployment of LoAD in support of the new Missile Experimental (MX) ICBM with the intent of deploying the system to 23 MX sites.
-By the following year, the division had contracted \$27.4 million to design the test facilities.3 was in California, HQUSACE tasked the South Pacific Division with developing a management plan for construction of the system, which fell initially to the Ballistic Missile Construction Office of the Los Angeles District.
+By the following year, the division had contracted \$27.4 million to design the test facilities.3 would only be 200 missiles placed strategically among 4,600 shelters, which required the Soviets to destroy all silos to negate the possibility of counterattack.
+In addition, the plan used transportererector-launcher (TEL) vehicles accompanied by mobile surveillance shields to move the missiles from place to place, while still allowing a launch capability on the move.
+It was a shell game designed to hide the missiles without the need for a BMD.
+The defense department estimated the program would cost \$34 billion through 2000, although the 1980 budget was only \$700